supersoob/DTW-Autoencoder-SSD/README.md

-## Applicability of Autoencoder-based Sensory Substitution Method using DTW
+## A Study on Applicability of Autoencoder-based Sensory Substitution Method using Dynamic Time Warping

 <br/>